Being good at your job helps. But to get the best jobs in some sectors you also need to work on your profile.

 Be ready to comment

-Being an expert is not enough.
+It’s no good just being an expert.
 You have to let journalists and editors know you are there and available for comment.
 They are not going to find out about you through psychic power.
 This is the hardest part of building your profile.

-If you work for a big outfit, one possible approach is to use your company’s public relations agency or marketing communications person.
-Simply make sure that they circulate your name to editors and key journalists as a possible expert contact.
+If you work for a big outfit, use your company’s public relations agency or marketing communications person.
+Make sure that they circulate your name to editors and key journalists as a possible expert contact.

 Don’t forget to include online news sites, TV and radio stations on your list.

-Running a blog centered on your expertise will also help you develop a higher profile.
+Running a blog centred on your expertise will also help you develop a higher profile.
+Or write in-depth specialist articles for Linkedin or Medium.